hikuru/DeepSynBa/README.md

 limitations of the current approaches

 ---
-## DeepSynba Architecture
+## DeepSynBa Architecture
 ![teaser](figures/Fig_1.jpg)
-DeepSynBA is designed to predict the effects of drug combinations on cell lines by incorporating both drug and cell line features.
+DeepSynBa is designed to predict the effects of drug combinations on cell lines by incorporating both drug and cell line features.
 Each drug combination consists of two drugs applied to a single cell line, and the model includes two dedicated drug-cell encoder sub-networks.
 Each encoder focuses on fusing the properties of one drug with the gene expression profiles of the cell line, enabling a detailed capture of interactions between the drugs